-The number of research papers published in scientific journals, is exponentially increased during the last years.
+The number of research papers published in scientific journals is exponentially increased during the last years.
 In a recent study by Van Noorden, based on publications in Web of Science, it is demonstrated that the growth rate of publications, was 1% in the 18th century, to 2 to 3% in the period between the two world wars, and 8 to 9% up to 2010.
-This evolution of scientific output, is equivalent to a doubling every nine years.
-Thus, the writing of a review paper, a proposal or the significant part of any research paper regarding the related literature review, a researcher is called to analyze a vast amount of research papers.
-Accordingly, new terminology as well as techniques appear, called bibliometric analysis, bibliometrics, scientometrics, scientific mapping etc., where with the aid of computer algorithms, is possible to analyse a vast amount of research papers, substituting the typical reviews made by individual researchers.
+This evolution of scientific output is equivalent to a doubling every nine years.
+Thus, the writing of a review paper, a research project proposal or the significant part of any research paper regarding the related literature, a researcher is called to analyze a vast amount of research papers.
+Accordingly, new terminology, as well as techniques, appear, called bibliometric analysis, bibliometrics, scientometrics, scientific mapping etc., where with the aid of computer algorithms, is possible to analyze a vast amount of research papers, substituting the typical reviews made by individual researchers.
 The main purpose of this numerical elaboration is to construct bibliometric maps of the field studied.
-Bibliometric maps, relate associations, authors, journals as well as references, though their distances in a two dimensional map, revealing significant information about how the papers studied are inter-related by their simultaneously appearance in research papers.
-Thus, the conclusions regarding the scientific field studied, are based on an extended database of papers, and through a rigor computational procedure the outcome is precisely documented.
+Bibliometric maps relate associations of keywords, authors, journals as well as references, though their distances on a two-dimensional map, revealing significant information about how the papers studied are interrelated by their simultaneous appearance in research papers.
+Thus, the conclusions regarding the scientific field studied, are based on an extended database of papers, and through a rigor computational procedure, the outcome is precisely documented.

 Utilization of the bibliometric maps

 - In depth analysis of some hundreds, thousands, or even tens of thousands of papers

 - Reveal the significant research topics in each subject area

 - Identify associations between thematic areas, authors, references, institutions etc.

 - Handle the exponential growth rate of scientific output

 - Avoid focusing on topics of minor interest